JuliaDynamics/ConcurrentSim.jl/docs/source/api/2_Environment.rst

 The class is meant to be subclassed for different execution environments.
 For example, SimJulia defines a :class:`Environment` for simulations with a virtual time.

-.. function:: run(env::BaseEnvironment) -> nothing
+.. function:: run(env::AbstractEnvironment) -> nothing

 Executes the ``step`` function until there are no further events to be processed.

-.. function:: run(env::BaseEnvironment, until::Float64) -> nothing
+.. function:: run(env::AbstractEnvironment, until::Float64) -> nothing

 Executes the ``step`` function until the environment’s time reaches `until`.